 When the weather is nice, there is no better time to go to the beach.
 Swimming and building sand castles isn’t the only thing you can do.
 Spend time doing beach yoga, it is good physical exercise and good for mobility.

-Ocean Play Box Activities
+38. Ocean Play Box Activities

-Put on a play with this ocean play box.
+- Put on a play with this ocean play box.
 This is a super cute craft and activity.
 Add animals, their homes, and even a mermaid.

-Ocean Themed Games
+Ocean Games for Kids

-Throw Fish Into The Ocean
+40. Throw Fish Into The Ocean

 What a cute game that gets your little one moving!
 This will take some DIY on your part making the “ocean” aka swing, but as your child swings back and forth they’ll have to toss fish into the bin (ocean.)

-Beach Themed Bath Play
+41. Beach Themed Bath Play

 Make your bathtub beach themed!
 Let your child decorate and paint with foam sheets, shaving cream, sea salt, bath toys, and a bath bomb.

-Fishing Game For Kids
+42. Fishing Game For Kids

-Looking for a fishing game for kids?
+- Looking for a fishing game for kids?
 Look no further!
 This DIY pipe cleaner fishing game is super easy!
 All you have to do is make super cute sea critters out of pipe cleaners and then catch them with a magnet.

-Letter Learning Game
+43. Ocean Letter Learning Game

 Learn about letters and words with this beachcomber game.
 All you need is large sea shells, chalk, scrap wood or driftwood, alphabet stickers.

-Under The Sea STEM Activities
+Ocean STEM Activities

-Ocean Habitats For Kids
+44. Ocean Habitats For Kids

 Learn about the different zones of the ocean with this ocean habitat project.
 They will be learning about the 5 layers of the ocean: sunny zone, twilight zone, dark zone, abyss, and trench as well as what animals live in each level.

-Ocean water is salty and more dense than fresh water.
+- Ocean water is salty and more dense than fresh water.
 Make salty ocean water and teach your child about density and then, using a water bottle, make waves!

-Want to know why freshwater fish can’t survive in the ocean and why saltwater fish are able to survive in saltwater?
+- Want to know why freshwater fish can’t survive in the ocean and why saltwater fish are able to survive in saltwater?
 This salt water experiment will teach you why!

-Learn about tide pools and the tide with this fun science experiment.
+- Learn about tide pools and the tide with this fun science experiment.
 You’ll be making your very own tide pool and using water to simulate the tide so you can better understand how it works.

-Science At The Beach
+46. Science At The Beach